exercism/v3/languages/ruby/exercises/concept/instance-variables/.docs/introduction.md

 ## Nil

 [Nil][nil-dictionary] is an English word meaning "nothing" or "zero".
-In Ruby, `nil` is a value used to express the _absence_ of an object.
+In Ruby, `nil` is used to express the _absence_ of an object.
 In other programming languages, `null` or `none` values may play a similar role.

 ```ruby
 # I do not have a favorite color